Geetansh-Jangid/CS-Project/README.md

 - Pillow - for working with images in Python.
 - pollinations - for interacting with the Pollinations API to generate images.
 - tkinter - for creating the GUI to display images and other tools.
+- python-dotenv - used for accessing the api keys

 ### Step 3: Run the Application